maxbates/cogeneration/README.md

 - many improvements to code base: typing, enums, documentation, tests, etc.
 - these new features and modules are optional - easily reverse compatible with MultiFlow, and public Multiflow weights

+## Installation, Training, and Sampling

+See directions in [installation.md](docs/installation.md) for installation, training, and sampling.

 ## Project Conventions

 ### Code Style